Immunization

 The challenge

 By protecting children against serious diseases, vaccines play a key role in reducing infant and child mortality.
-Immunization saves 2 – 3 million lives each year.
+Immunization is one of the most cost-effective public health interventions, averting an estimated 4.4 million deaths yearly.
 Vaccines work, indeed!

 Maintaining high immunization coverage and improving quality and equitable access to vaccination services to ensure all children in all communities are reached with all their basic vaccination, is the cornerstone of our support to The Gambia Government.
 Despite low coverage among poor or marginalized groups which threatens to compromise gains made in expanding coverage and creates an opportunity for potential disease outbreaks, we continue to be committed to reaching every child in every community with the required vaccines.